Jason2Brownlee/QuakeBotArchive/README.md

 ## Quake Bot List

-Alphabetical list of quake bot names, authors, and local download links.
+Alphabetical list of quake bot names, authors, and local download links for all bots in the [bin/](bin/) directory.

 Bot Name | Bot Author(s) | File
 --- | --- | ---